pydicom/pydicom/doc/tutorials/dataset_basics.rst

 * Followed by a 4 byte ``DICM`` prefix
 * Followed by the required DICOM :dcm:`File Meta Information
   <part10/chapter_7.html#table_7.1-1>` elements, which in *pydicom* are
-  stored in a :class:`~pydicom.dataset.Dataset` instance in the :attr:`~pydicom.dataset.FileDataset.file_meta` attribute::
+  stored in a :class:`~pydicom.dataset.FileMetaDataset` instance in the :attr:`~pydicom.dataset.FileDataset.file_meta` attribute::

     >>> ds.file_meta